josueclement/Enigma.Cryptography.DataEncryption/README.md

 ### Decryption process

-1. Read the header from the input stream.
+1. Read and validate the common prefix (identifier, type, version) from the input stream.
+2. Dispatch to the version-specific decryption handler based on the version byte.
+3. Read the version-specific header fields (cipher, key fingerprint, nonce, encrypted key).
-2. Validate that the supplied private key matches the fingerprint stored in the header.
+4. Validate that the supplied private key matches the fingerprint stored in the header.
 Throws `InvalidOperationException` if they do not match.
-3. Decrypt the encrypted symmetric key with the RSA private key.
+5. Decrypt the encrypted symmetric key with the RSA private key.
-4. Decrypt the input stream into the output stream.
+6. Decrypt the input stream into the output stream.
-5. Clear the symmetric key from memory.
+7. Clear the symmetric key from memory.

 ### Usage